 What does it mean if my report also mentions atypical ductal hyperplasia (ADH) or atypical lobular hyperplasia (ALH)?

-These are benign conditions that are less serious than in-situ carcinoma.
+These are benign (not cancer) conditions that are less serious than in-situ carcinoma.
 Talk with your doctor about what these findings may mean to your care.

 What does it mean if my report also says any of the following terms: usual duct hyperplasia, adenosis, sclerosing adenosis, radial scar, complex sclerosing lesion, papillomatosis, papilloma, apocrine metaplasia, cysts, columnar cell change, collagenous spherulosis, duct ectasia, fibrocystic changes, flat epithelial atypia, or columnar cell change with prominent apical snouts and secretions (CAPSS)?